D. B. Cooper: Recovered ransom money

 On February 10, 1980, eight-year-old Brian Ingram was vacationing with his family on the Columbia River at a beachfront known as Tina (or Tena) Bar, about 9 mi downstream from Vancouver, Washington, and 20 mi southwest of Ariel.
-As he raked the sandy riverbank to build a campfire, he uncovered three packets of the ransom cash, totaling about $5,800.
+As he raked the sandy riverbank to build a campfire, he uncovered three packets of the ransom cash, totaling $6,000.
 The bills had disintegrated from lengthy exposure to the elements, but were still bundled in rubber bands.
-FBI technicians confirmed the money was indeed a portion of the ransom: two packets of 100 twenty-dollar bills each, and a third packet of 90, all arranged in the same order as when given to Cooper.
+FBI technicians confirmed the money was a portion of the ransom: two packets of one-hundred $20 bills each and a third packet of ninety, all arranged in the same order as when given to Cooper.

-The discovery caused new conjecture, and ultimately raised more questions than it answered.
+The discovery caused new conjecture and ultimately raised more questions than it answered.
 Initial statements by investigators and scientific consultants were founded on the assumption the bundled bills washed freely into the Columbia River from one of its many connecting tributaries.
-An Army Corps of Engineers hydrologist noted the bills had disintegrated in a "rounded" fashion and were "matted together", indicating they "had been deposited by river action", as opposed to having been buried deliberately.
-The finding supported the hypothesis Cooper had landed near the Washougal River, which merges with the Columbia upstream from the discovery site, and not in or near Lake Merwin, the Lewis River, or any of its tributaries feeding the Columbia River downstream from Tina Bar.
+A hydrologist from the U.S. Army Corps of Engineers observed the bills had disintegrated in a "rounded" fashion and were "matted together", indicating they "had been deposited by river action" as opposed to having been buried deliberately.
+The finding supported the hypothesis Cooper had landed near the Washougal River, which merges with the Columbia upstream from the discovery site, and not in or near Lake Merwin, the Lewis River or any of its tributaries feeding the Columbia River downstream from Tina Bar.

-The "free-floating" hypothesis neither explained the ten bills missing from one packet, nor explained how the three packets remained together after separating from the rest of the money.
+The "free-floating" hypothesis neither explained the 10 bills missing from one packet, nor explained how the three packets remained together after separating from the rest of the money.
 Physical evidence was incompatible with geological evidence; Himmelsbach wrote free-floating bundles would have washed up on the bank "within a couple of years" of the hijacking; otherwise, the rubber bands would have long since deteriorated.
 Geological evidence suggested the bills arrived at Tina Bar after 1974, when the Army Corps of Engineers performed a dredging operation on a nearby section of the river.
 Geologist Leonard Palmer of Portland State University found two distinct layers of sand and sediment between the clay deposited on the riverbank by the dredge and the sand layer in which the bills were buried, indicating the bills arrived long after dredging had been completed.

+In 1986, after protracted negotiations, the recovered bills were divided equally between Brian Ingram and Northwest Orient Airlines's insurer, Royal Globe Insurance; the FBI retained 14 examples as evidence.
+Ingram sold 15 of his bills at auction in 2008 for about $37,000.
+The Columbia River ransom money remains the only confirmed physical evidence from the hijacking found outside the aircraft.

 In late 2020, analysis of diatoms found on the bills suggests the bundles found at Tina Bar were not submerged in the river or buried dry at the time of the hijacking in November 1971.
 Only diatoms that bloom during springtime were found, indicating the money had entered the water at least several months after the hijacking.

-In 1986, after protracted negotiations, the recovered bills were divided equally between Brian Ingram and Northwest Orient's insurer Royal Globe Insurance; the FBI retained 14 examples as evidence.
-Ingram sold fifteen of his bills at auction in 2008 for about $37,000.

-The Columbia River ransom money remains the only confirmed physical evidence from the hijacking found outside the aircraft.